tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_sdks_and_sample_apps.md

 As I mentioned earlier, it's unlikely that you'll be able to contribute significantly to either writing or reviewing the SDK documentation unless you're somewhat familiar with the language.
 Development groups usually don't expect technical writers to be conversant in half a dozen languages.
 More likely, you'll be reliant on engineers who are conversant in these languages and frameworks to author this content.
 But doing so will require you to interact skillfully with engineers and be somewhat familiar with programming lingo and concepts.

 If engineers tell you that users should know X, don't simply submit to their judgment out of ignorance with the language.
 Instead, find some developers in that language (even internal engineers in other groups) to test the documentation against.
 If those users push back and say they need more detail, you can then interface with the engineering team to provide it.
 Thus, in these cases, technical writers act more as mediators between the engineering authors and the engineering users.
 Technical writers identify and fill gaps in the documentation, and they often manage the publishing and distribution of the docs.
+The content itself might be too technical for technical writers to play a content authoring role.

 ### Amazon SDK